Transformational, Strategic, Empowering

 - Sales Mastery Systems: Marketing makes people want to do business with you, but sales is what you get paid for.
 You must create multiple channels to capture, convert and close sales.

 - Financial & Legal Analysis: Do you know where your company is spending its money?
-It’s easy to lose sight of the key measurements that can predict our progress or demise.
+It’s easy to lose sight of the key measurements that can predict your progress or demise.
 Being able to measure where your business is, where it’s going, and being able to see the blind spots that could get you into trouble are factors that are paramount for any business.

 - Optimization: Sometimes, the biggest growth opportunities don’t come from new initiatives, but rather from taking the core processes the business is already doing and executing them more effectively.
 A small incremental improvement made in a few key areas can result in geometric growth to the business as a whole.